-New research suggests today is the day our resolutions slip.
-Nutritionist May Simpkin shares four simple ones you can re-resolve right now – and actually keep
+New Year, New Me?
+Wondering what New Year resolutions you’ll actually be able to stick to?
+Nutritionist May Simpkin shares four simple things you can resolve to do right now – and actually keep

-You’ve survived the festive excesses; eating your way through endless meals, treats and goodies, washed down with a glass or two of the mandatory tipple; simply “because it’s Christmas.”
-With the New Year now firmly under way and feeling decidedly more exhausted on your return to normality, you resolved to lead a healthier lifestyle but have you already slipped up?
+You’ve survived the festive excesses; eating your way through endless meals, treats and goodies, washed down with a glass or two of the mandatory tipple; simply ‘because it’s Christmas’.

 Fatigue and feeling sluggish make our days hard to get through and you may find yourself caught in a vicious circle; the less active you are, the harder it is to motivate yourself to get up and about and engage in a physical activity.